iansco/onetap/app/zone/design/activity-grid/OTB - Zone - Activity Grid.md

 			1. Flick Up/Down to Scroll through Contacts
 		1. Display the Contact Info view <a id="DisplayTheContactInfoView"></a>
 			1. Tap + Hold a Contact
+		1. Change Time via Time Travel <a id="ChangeTimeViaTimeTravel"></a>
+			1. Tap the Time Travel button.
+			1. **OR** Slide the Time Travel control right to move the current time forward.
+			1. **OR** Slide the Time Travel control left to move the current time backward.
 		1. Check Availability Indicators <a id="CheckAvailabilityIndicators"></a>
 			1. View Contact Availability Indicators (e.g. red, amber, green).
 		1. Check Contact Local Time <a id="CheckContactLocalTime"></a>